MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/upgrading-to-ad-fs-in-windows-server.md

 ms.author: wscontent
 ---

-# Upgrade an existing AD FS farm using Windows Internal Database
+# Upgrade an existing AD FS farm by using Windows Internal Database

 [!INCLUDE [Migrate to Azure AD](../../../../includes/adfs-to-azure-ad-upgrade.md)]

-In this article, you learn how to upgrade the farm behavior level for Active Directory Federation Services (AD FS) when using Windows Internal Database (WID).
+In this article, you learn how to upgrade the farm behavior level for Active Directory Federation Services (AD FS) by using Windows Internal Database (WID).
 Beginning in Windows Server 2016, the farm behavior level (FBL) was introduced to AD FS.
 The FBL is farm-wide setting that determines the features the AD FS farm can use.

 Administrators can add new federation servers to an existing Windows Server farm in "mixed mode."
 Mixed mode operates at the same farm behavior level as the original farm to ensure consistent behavior.
 Features of the newer Windows Server AD FS versions can't be configured or used.